Introduction

 How to reach Kedarnath

-Shri Kedarnath offers its majestic appearance after a moderate trek of 16 to 17 k.m. from Gaurikund town which is well connected to transportation and roads.
-All the buses, taxis rented or personal cabs will get you to Sonprayag last which is a big town and all the vehicles will get parked there.
-From Sonprayag to Gaurikund which is just 5 km. you will get the local shared taxi which cost 50 Rs.
-Per person.
-Gaurikund is a small town/base camp, a hot water spring is always functional here for bathing before you start your trek to Shri Kedarnath.
-Some devotees stay here in Gaurikund and begin their journey early in the morning reach Shri Kedarnath and then come back to the Gaurikund very same day which is totally doable.
-Some on the other hand prefer to stay at Shri Kedarnath town… Depends upon your choice and condition.
+Gaurikund is a small town/base camp, and a hot water spring is always functional here for bathing before you start your trek to Shri Kedarnath.
+Some devotees stay here in Gaurikund and begin their journey early in the morning, reach Shri Kedarnath, and then come back to Gaurikund very same day, which is totally doable.
+Some, on the other hand, prefer to stay at Shri Kedarnath town… Depends on your choice and condition.

 Distance

-Gaurikund to Shri Kedarnath 16 k.m. of trekking, horses
+Gaurikund to Shri Kedarnath 16 k.m of trekking, horses

 and porters are available